-Before moving forward and searching for a homeschool curriculum, you also need to create a tentative homeschool schedule for each child.
+Before moving forward and searching for a homeschool curriculum (including reading homeschool curriculum package reviews–you’re not ready yet!), you also need to create a tentative homeschool schedule for each child.
 Your schedule should include the topics each child will cover for the current (or upcoming) homeschooling year.

 Also, when researching, STAY FOCUSED.
 If you just need a math curriculum, why are you spending time looking at that cool online spelling curriculum with all the bells and whistles?

 Once you have a better understanding of the topics your children are going to learn, it’s time to consider what type of curriculum you would like.